-The text of the new European Copyright Directive continues to be negotiated, particularly with regard to the issues of a new press publishers' right and the proposal set out in Article 13 regarding the so-called "value gap".
-In light of the ongoing delays in relation to the Directive's approval, it is becoming increasingly unlikely that the date by which the Directive will need to be implemented will happen before the date the UK will leave the European Union.
-If the Directive is not required to be implemented prior to Brexit, it will be for UK legislature to determine what elements, if any, of the Copyright Directive will be transposed into English law.
+The European Copyright Directive was finally approved in April 2019, with Member States having two years in which to implement its provisions.
+The Directive remains the subject of intense public debate, especially with regard to the new press publishers' right set out in Article 15 and changes to the liability regime governing online service providers covered in Article 17.
+Despite the Directive's approval, it appears unlikely that the date by which it will need to be implemented will occur before the UK leaves the European Union.
+If the Directive does not need to be implemented prior to Brexit, it may be for UK legislature to determine what elements, if any, of the Copyright Directive will be transposed into English law.